U.S. Route 13 in Virginia: Accomack County

 After passing through Mappsville, US 13 runs through farmland and becomes a four-lane divided highway past the SR 691 junction.
-The road curves to the north and continues through farm fields and woodland with some development, coming to an intersection with the eastern terminus of SR 692.
+The road curves to the north and continues through farmfields and woodland with some development, coming to an intersection with the eastern terminus of SR 692.
 The route bends to the north-northeast and passes east of a Tyson Foods chicken plant before it reaches the community of Temperanceville, where it transitions into a five-lane road with a center left-turn lane and is lined with homes and some businesses, curving north and crossing SR 695.
 From here, US 13 once again becomes a four-lane divided highway and continues through a mix of agricultural and wooded areas, passing to the east of Arcadia High School.
 At this point, the road heads into the community of Oak Hall and the median turns into a center left-turn lane as it passes through residential areas.
 The route turns back into a four-lane divided highway as it runs past businesses and comes to an intersection with the western terminus of SR 175, which heads east to the town of Chincoteague and Assateague Island.
-Past this intersection, US 13 runs through a mix of farm field and woodland with some development.
+Past this intersection, US 13 runs through a mix of farmfield and woodland with some development.
 The route passes a pair of weigh stations located on both sides of the road and runs through the community of New Church, where it heads past a mix of homes and businesses and intersects SR 709.
 From here, the road curves northwest and passes through wooded areas, reaching a rest area and welcome center next to the southbound lanes that is accessible from both directions.
 US 13 heads past farm fields and businesses before coming to the Maryland state line and continuing north into that state.